B-UMMI/LMAS/docs/user/assemblers.rst

 ^^^^^^^^^

 An assembly pipeline for **bacterial genomes** that can do long-read assembly, hybrid assembly and short-read assembly.
-When asseblying Illumina-only read sets where it functions as a SPAdes-optimiser, using a **de Bruijn algorithm with** **multiple k-mer values**.
+When assembling Illumina-only read sets where it functions as a SPAdes-optimiser, using a **de Bruijn algorithm with** **multiple k-mer values**.
 It was published by `Wick et al. 2017 <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005595>`_.

 * **Source code:** https://github.com/rrwick/Unicycler